This case study follows the Design Thinking Process. You can use the short cuts below to jump to the field of interest.

 3. Become Premium Member, and Arrange Appointment for Video Call

-From an economical point of view the signing up for Premium membership is tremendously important.
+From an economical point of view, signing up for Premium membership is tremendously important.
 The app relies on paying members to keep the service running.

-After research, interviewing, creating user personas and stories the app is roughly visualised.
+After research, interviewing, creating user personas and stories I roughly visualise the app.

-I conducted a moderated remote testing with 6 participants and the average duration was at 30 minutes.
+With my mid fi prototype I conducted a moderated remote testing with six participants and the average duration was at 40 minutes.
 Each participant was asked to accomplish 3 tasks.

-The usability test revealed one main issue, namely that the users didn't know how to upgrade to the premium function.
-All six participants fail to find it at the first try.
+The usability test revealed one main issue.
+The testers couldn’t figure out how to upgrade to the premium function.
+All six of them failed at the first try.

-All participants want to freely choose their expert and disagree with the suggested path of first writing an email in order to make an appointment.
+All participants wanted to freely choose their expert.
+They disagreed with the suggested path of first writing an email in order to find the ideal expert and then make an appointment.

-Overall the participants appreciate the idea of the app, its clarity and tone of voice.
+Overall the participants appreciated the concept of the app, its clarity and tone of voice.

 Behaviour and Attitude